daxAKAhackerman/XSS-Catcher/README.md

 -   Separates the gathered data by clients
 -   Multi-user with administrative and low privilege users
 -   Stores information about the triggered XSS payloads like User-Agent, source IP address, timestamp, etc.
--   Allows capture of cookies, local storage, session storage and any other specified parameters
+-   Allows capture of cookies, local storage, session storage, and more.
--   Payload can be customized by the users as he pleases.
-Simply pass your data in the query string or POST body and the application will catch it!
+-   Acts as a "catch-all" endpoint.
+Just send your data in the querystring (GET) or body (POST) to your client's URL and XSS Catcher will catch it!
 -   Leverages [html2canvas](https://github.com/niklasvh/html2canvas) and [fingerprintjs](https://github.com/fingerprintjs/fingerprintjs)
 -   Captures the full DOM so you can easily know where the payload triggered
--   Granular deletion of captured data
+-   Allows you to add custom tags to your XSS to better categorize them.

 ## Installation